spacelab-ufsc/obdh2/README.md

 ## License

-This project is open-source and under the GPL-3.0 license, but some third-part files and libraries are subjected to specific terms and comercial use might be prohibited.
+This project is open-source and under the GPLv3 license, but some third-part files and libraries are subjected to specific terms and comercial use might be prohibited.
 Therefore, the purpose of the open access approach is to support further educational use and academic projects.

 ## Releases

 The OBDH2 software and hardware releases are synchronized in order to garantee compatibility.
 Then, using diferent versions might lead to unpredictable behavior.
 Refer to the [documentation](https://github.com/spacelab-ufsc/obdh2/tree/dev/doc/build) for compatibility notes.

-#### v0.4 (Development)
+#### v0.4
 	- Hardware:
 		- Adding a RS-485 header
 		- Adding a header for the debug/og UART port